 The Registration API is a RESTful HTTP API in accordance with the recommendations defined in [RFC7231] and [REST-IOT].
 The default serialization format for all request and response bodies MUST be JSON, with JSON-LD 1.1 [JSON-LD11] syntax to support extensions and semantic processing.
 Directories MAY accept additional representations based on request's indicated Content-Type or Content-Encoding, and provide additional representations through server-driven content negotiation.

-The Registration API MUST provide create, retrieve, update, delete, and listing (CRUDL) interfaces.
-The operations are described below:
+The Registration API MUST provide create, retrieve, update, delete (CRUD) interfaces.

-header for JSON serialization of TD.
-The TD
+for JSON serialization of TD.
+The TD object SHOULD be validated syntactically

 A TD which is identified with an